The real costs of poor delivery management. Major impacts due to bad delivery planning

 A manual delivery planning process may work when the company is really small but is simply impossible to scale.
 Unless delivery planning is systematic and organized, it will become very difficult to maintain the same level of efficiency and timeliness as volumes increase.
 Delivery operations that are people dependent and not process dependent work only at a small scale.
 At any level, it’s the process that takes precedence over people in order to ensure standardization, consistency, and reliability.
 This is not possible unless you have a comprehensive delivery planning process in place.

 In the post-globalization world, a more convoluted and complex supply chain equals more errors and delays.
 In this scenario, the key to effective delivery planning is to simplify your supply chain by removing unnecessary links thereby optimizing costs and improving efficiency.
 Using a supply chain platform can help you simplify your supply chain and plan your deliveries in a way that makes you far more competitive.
-A small investment in supply chain technology can go a long way towards building your brand reputation and long-term customer loyalty.
+A small investment in delivery management software can go a long way towards building your brand reputation and long-term customer loyalty.

 Komal puri